Leopold Stokowski: Recording

 Stokowski made his very first recordings, with the Philadelphia Orchestra, for the Victor Talking Machine Company in October 1917, beginning with two of Brahms' Hungarian Dances.
 Other works recorded in the early sessions were the scherzo from Mendelssohn's A Midsummer Night's Dream incidental music and "Dance of the Blessed Spirits" from Gluck's Orfeo ed Euridice.
 He found ways to make the best use of the acoustic recording process, until electric recording was introduced by Victor in the spring of 1925.
 He conducted the first orchestral electrical recording to be made in America (Saint-Saëns's Danse Macabre) in April 1925.
 The following month Stokowski recorded Marche Slave by Tchaikovsky, in which he increased the double basses to best use the lower frequencies of early electrical recording.
 Stokowski was also the first conductor in America to record all four of Brahms' symphonies (between 1927 and 1933).

 Stokowski made the first US recordings of the Beethoven 7th and 9th Symphonies, Antonín Dvořák's New World Symphony, Pyotr Ilyich Tchaikovsky's 4th Symphony and Nutcracker Suite, César Franck's Symphony in D minor, Nikolai Rimsky-Korsakov's Scheherazade, Sergei Rachmaninoff's 2nd Piano Concerto (with the composer as soloist), Jean Sibelius's 4th Symphony (its first recording), Dmitri Shostakovich's 5th and 6th Symphonies, and many shorter works.
 His early recordings were made at Victor's Trinity Church studio in Camden, New Jersey until 1926, when Victor began recording the orchestra in the Academy of Music in Philadelphia.
 Stokowski and the Philadelphia Orchestra later participated in long playing, high fidelity, and stereophonic experiments, during the early 1930s, mostly for Bell Laboratories (Victor even released some early Long Playing Records around this time, which were not commercially successful for several reasons).
-Stokowski and the Philadelphia Orchestra continued to make records exclusively for Victor through December 1940.
+Stokowski and the Philadelphia Orchestra continued to record exclusively for Victor through December 1940.
 One of his last 1940 sessions was the world premiere recording of Shostakovich's sixth symphony.
 In addition to RCA Victor, Stokowski recorded prodigiously for several other labels until shortly before his death, including Columbia, Capitol, EMI/His Master's Voice, Everest, United Artists, and Decca/London.